Benetutti

+History

 Several prehistorical archaeological remains have been discovered in its countryside.
 These include Giants' tombs (Bronze Age mass graves), Domus de Janas (hypogaean Neolithic graves) and several nuraghi.
 An example of Roman ruins is the bath-pool on Saint Saturnino's hot springs.
-Benetutti is known for its thermal sources, famous since ancient times and probably related to the name of the village, which could come from the Sardinian bena 'e tottu, meaning "everyone's fountain".
+Benetutti's thermal sources have been famous since ancient times, and are probably related to the name of the village, which could come from the Sardinian bena 'e tottu, meaning "everyone's fountain".

-Inhabitants of the village include Francesco Cocco Ortu, who was a minister of the Kingdom of Italy.

 In the main church hangs a 1549 painting by the "Maestro di Ozieri", Giovanni del Giglio, and assistants.